Shilpilibm/ATT_knowledge/Q_48/discount.md

 ## How is eligibility determined?

 Let's review the eligible groups and their respective discounts:
-Business employees depending on where you work,  may be eligible to save $10/mo. per line with our AT&T Unlimited Premium® PL plan.*
+Business employees depending on where you work,  may be eligible to save $10/mo. per line with our AT&T Unlimited Premium  PL plan.*
 AARP members also enjoy $10/mo. per line with AT&T Unlimited Premium PL.
 Union members can save $10/mo. per line with AT&T Unlimited Premium PL.
 College Students may be eligible to save $10/mo. per line with the AT&T Unlimited Premium PL plan.
 If none of the categories apply to you, we also provide a 25% discount on our best unlimited plans for those who serve with our Appreciation Offer discount.
-Eligible military & veterans, first responders, nurses & physicians, and teachers receive a 25% discount per line, up to 10 lines off of our best unlimited plans:  AT&T Unlimited Starter® SL, AT&T Unlimited Extra® EL, and AT&T Unlimited Premium PL.*
+Eligible military & veterans, first responders, nurses & physicians, and teachers receive a 25% discount per line, up to 10 lines off of our best unlimited plans:  AT&T Unlimited Starter  SL, AT&T Unlimited Extra  EL, and AT&T Unlimited Premium PL.*

 ## What is AutoPay?